shreymukh/shreymukh/README.md

 - 👋 Hi, I’m Shreyashi
-- 👀 I’m interested in
+- 👀 I’m interested in Analytics
 - 🌱 I’m currently learning Data Science & Analytics
 - 💞️ I’m looking to collaborate on Analytics projects with Machine Learning
 - 📫 How to reach me shreymukh2014@gmail.com